How to take Hand and Foot Prints

 Having several people to help makes things easier.
-Get one person to hold your baby or child, another to hold the paper (use the supplied board to keep it rigid) and a third to wipe the hand or foot and take the print.
+Get one person to hold your baby or child, another to hold the paper (use a board to keep it rigid) and a third to wipe the hand or foot and take the print.

+Follow the instructions re using the wipe closed at first and then opening it.
+The hand/foot will still feel dry after wiping - this is normal.
 Make sure you cover the whole hand or foot with the wipe.
 Thumbs need to be covered on the outer edge for good definition.
-Make a test print to check coverage – if you see gaps, rewipe and try again.
+Make a test print to check coverage – if you see gaps, re-wipe and try again.
 The only exception to this is when taking an adult print – in this case you will most likely see a gap where the palm does not touch the paper – this is normal.

 The most important thing to remember is to roll the hand or foot.

 Take hold of the foot around the ankle and roll the foot onto the paper – heel first.
 By the time the toes are touching the paper, the heel should be lifting off.

 Hold the wrist with one hand and hold the fingers open with the other.
 Roll the hand onto the paper – heel of the hand first.
 When the palm touches the paper, let go of the fingers and let them roll onto the paper as the palm lifts off.